vonfalk/storm-javavis/doc/05-Libraries/02-GUI/index.md

   screen.
 This mode is also fairly robust as it uses the same code paths used by Gtk, but might since rendering is multithreaded, it could show bugs that are not visible to regular Gtk applications.
-- `gl` (the default): Render using the OpenGL backend in Cairo.
-This mode provides significant performance improvements, especially when working with larger bitmaps.
+- `gl`: Render using the (beta) OpenGL backend in Cairo.
+This mode provides significant performance improvements over both `gtk` and `sw`, especially when working with larger bitmaps.
 Due to the nature of OpenGL support in Gtk, the GUI library needs to keep track of separate resources for each top-level window (sometimes even at a finer level).
 As such, sharing `Resource`s between different such contexts will incur a small performance penalty.
+- `skia` (the default): Render using OpenGL with Skia.
+Just as with the `gl` backend, this backend is hardware accelerated and gives good performance.
+In many cases, performance with Skia is better than the OpenGL backend in Cairo.
+Just as with the `gl` backend, rendering contexts in different top-level windows use different GL contexts, and can therefore not share rendering resources.

 When rendering in Linux, there are some things to take into consideration due to how Gtk works.
 As sub-windows is a construct entirely within Gtk, it typically only creates a single window for each